Digital Wellbeing: Finding Agency in a World of AI and Overwhelm

 Device mindfulness: Original mindfulness experiences that help audiences deepen awareness and agency in the face of technology, available as part of keynotes or as standalone workshops

-Who is this for?
+Who is the Digital Wellbeing keynote for?

 Creative conferences, wellbeing and ideas festivals, digital-culture events, and organisations wanting a smarter take on digital wellbeing.
 This topic is available as a keynote or workshop, including the digital mindfulness activity experienced by attendees at the PolyOpportunity Berlin Salon and educators at Haberdashers’ Elstree Schools.